The acromioclavicular joint is an articulation in the shoulder region between the clavicle and the acromion of the scapula.

 The acromioclavicular joint consists of an articulation between the lateral end of the clavicle and the acromion of the scapula.

 The posterior aspect of the joint capsule is reinforced by fibres from the trapezius muscle.

-- Acromioclavicular – runs horizontally from the acromion to the lateral clavicle.
+- Acromioclavicular ligament – runs horizontally from the acromion to the lateral clavicle.
 It covers the joint capsule, reinforcing its superior aspect.

-- Conoid – runs vertically from the coracoid process of the scapula to the conoid tubercle of the clavicle.
+- Conoid ligament – runs vertically from the coracoid process of the scapula to the conoid tubercle of the clavicle.

-- Trapezoid – runs from the coracoid process of the scapula to the trapezoid line of the clavicle.
+- Trapezoid ligament – runs from the coracoid process of the scapula to the trapezoid line of the clavicle.

 - Suprascapular artery – arises from the subclavian artery at the thyrocervical trunk.

-- Thoraco-acromial artery – arises from the axillary artery.
+- Thoracoacromial artery – arises from the axillary artery.

-The veins of the joint follow the major arteries.
+The venous drainage accompanies the major arteries.

 The acromioclavicular joint is innervated by articular branches of the suprascapular and lateral pectoral nerves.
 They both arise directly from the brachial plexus.